User Guide#

 • Failure

-• Randomly samples from a Weibull distribution to determine the next failure
+• Randomly samples from a Weibull distribution to determine the time to the next failure

 • Commonalities between Substations, Turbines, and Cables